skip to Main Content

 This exhibition presents a selection of contemporary work inspired by Alejo Carpentier’s mytho-historical book, The Kingdom of this World (originally published in 1949), which recounts the Haitian Revolution and its profound impact on the emergent nation.
 Originally presented in Little Haiti, Miami, on the occasion of the book’s seventieth anniversary, an international cohort of artists, each with ties to the Caribbean, responds to Carpentier’s innovative retelling of the extraordinary, true events of Black liberation, struggle, and spirituality in colonialism’s wake.

-This exhibition is staged across two venues: the University Art Gallery (UAG) at Pitt and the Carlow University Art Gallery.
+This exhibition was curated by Lesley A. Wolff, Assistant Professor, Art & Design, University of Tampa.
+This exhibition will be staged across two venues: the University Art Gallery (UAG) at Pitt and the Carlow University Art Gallery.

 Back To Top